parse-community/parse-dashboard/README.md

 ]
 ```

-### Custom Cloud Code scripts
+### Scripts

-You can specify custom cloud code scripts with the `scripts` option:
+You can specify scripts to execute Cloud Functions with the `scripts` option:

 ```json